Connor Joe Player Props: Pirates vs. Cardinals

 - TV Channel: SportsNet PT

 Looking to place a prop bet on Connor Joe?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Explore More About This Game